IBM/universal-connectors/docs/configure_syslog_ssl.md

 # Configuring SSL with syslog

 Syslog for univer***REMOVED***l connector is based on Logstash's tcp input plug-in.
 In order to enable TCP with SSL, first use the API to generate an SSL certificate.
-Then, modify the Filebeat configuration file on the MongoDB server with the certificate details and update the connector configuration on the collector.
+Then, modify the rsyslog configuration file on the database server (MySQL or MongoDB) with the certificate details and update the connector configuration on the collector.

 ## Procedure
 1. Generate the certificate.
 On the collector, run the API